-Key elements of investment risk profiling
+Risk and Return: key elements of investment risk profiling

-When constructing an investment portfolio, one of the issues that needs to be considered is the level of investment risk tolerance of the investor – and their understanding of the terms risk and return is part of that determination.
 Overall financial position and understanding of markets, timeframes available for investing – and the availability of access to capital also play key parts in the determination of that level of risk aversion.

 So what do you think of when you consider those words: risk and return?